List of Good Habits for Students for Student Growth

 Mindful Eating Habits

 In addition to eating breakfast, practicing mindful eating can have a significant impact on your overall well-being.
-Mindful eating involves paying attention to your body’s hunger and eating with intention.
+This is among the good habits for students and mindful eating involves paying attention to your body’s hunger and eating with intention.

 Spend some time enjoying your meals and snacks rather than aimlessly eating while you’re studying.
 Eat slowly, chew your food thoroughly, and enjoy the flavours.
 This will not only help you maintain a healthy weight but also help your digestion and reduce stress.